Here are my recommendations on how to keep seeds fresh. Or in other words, the best way to store seeds for better germination.

 That's It.
 I Don't Refrigerate or Freeze My Seed

-So many people tell me they keep their seed in the refrigerator or freezer.
+So many people tell me they keep their seeds in the refrigerator or freezer.

-I don't think it's worth the risk of condensation forming on the seeds or inside the container.
+I don’t think the risk of condensation forming on the seeds or inside the container is worth it.

-If the seeds has too much internal moisture content, above 14%, there is a risk of ice forming inside the seed and basically killing it as the seed expands or the sharp ice crystals form in the seed germ.
+If the seeds have too much internal moisture content, above 14%, there is a risk of ice forming inside the seed and killing it as the sharp ice crystals expand in the seed germ.

-If you are buying so many seeds that you need to preserve them by freezing, then you are buying too many seeds at once.
+If you buy so many seeds that you need to preserve them by freezing them, you are buying too many at once.

 The Number One Way to Keep Seeds Fresh